Lifestyle

 Before you toss out makeup that doesn’t serve you, remember that most makeup products are multifunctional!

-Eyeshadows can double as blush or Du highlighter, and cream blushes can be used on the lips and cheeks for a monochromatic look.
+Eyeshadows can double as blush or highlighter, and cream blushes can be used on the lips and cheeks for a monochromatic look.

 So long as your foundation is the right undertone, consider mixing them (through experimentation and trial and error) for a perfect foundation match.